 Closing credits acknowledgement: "The red cross emblem used with kind permission of the UK Ministry of Defence and British Red Cross Society".
 See more

-Performed by Marion Harris See more
+Performed by The Chamber Orchestra of London See more